SanDRA: Safe Large-Language-Model-Based Decision Making for Automated Vehicles Using Reachability Analysis: Evaluation

 \subsection{Closed-Loop Evaluation}

-In the highway-env simulation, our longitudinal and lateral action pairs are mapped to the embedded discrete meta-actions, as listed in Tab.~\ref{tab:params}.
-Note that the longitudinal action \textsc{stop} is excluded, as it is not applicable in the given highway driving context.
-Due to the absence of explicit emergency maneuvers in the simulation environment and the modeling of other vehicles using the intelligent driver model \cite{highway-env}, the meta-action {SLOWER} is adapted as the fail-safe behavior by increasing its braking intensity.\footnote{The control parameter for the speed response time constant is set to $0.6\unit{s}$, and the speed increment step is set to $15\unit{m/s}$.} Furthermore, we utilize GPT-4o as the LLM, incorporating the user command \enquote{\textit{do not change lanes too often}} alongside the traffic rule prompt encoding the general rules listed in Sec.~\ref{subsec:rule_intro}.
+In the highway-env simulation, our longitudinal and lateral action pairs were mapped to the embedded discrete meta-actions, as listed in Tab.~\ref{tab:params}.
+Note that the longitudinal action \textsc{stop} was excluded, as it was not applicable in the given highway driving context.
+Due to the absence of explicit emergency maneuvers in the simulation environment and the modeling of other vehicles using the intelligent driver model \cite{highway-env}, the meta-action {SLOWER} was adapted as the fail-safe behavior by increasing its braking intensity.\footnote{The time constant for the speed response was set to $0.6\unit{s}$, and the speed increment step was set to $15\unit{m/s}$.} Furthermore, we utilized GPT-4o as the LLM, incorporating the user command \enquote{\textit{do not change lanes too often}} alongside the traffic rule prompt encoding the general rules listed in Sec.~\ref{subsec:rule_intro}.